 For me, the base of this masterful pot of goodness is the caramelized onions.
 A sweet onion sliced and then sautéed in two tablespoons of butter deliver the rich, flavorful base.
 After the onions begin to brown, I add a half a cup of water to speed the process up.
 The water helps the caramelized pieces off the bottom of the pot and spread around.
 But, if you have time, this won't be necessary.
 But now for the meat of the recipe.

 When it comes to potatoes, I buy the smaller red potatoes that just need cut in half or quartered.
-Now, this can be made with what ever potatoes you have on hand.
-I cut the potatoes about twice the size of bite size.
+Now, this can be made with whatever potatoes you have on hand.
+I cut the potatoes about twice the size of bite-size.
 I find the larger potatoes pieces hold up better during cooking than smaller pieces that might cook faster.
-When it comes to the smoked sausage, I use the regular skinless and cut into about half inch slices.
+When it comes to the smoked sausage, I use the regular skinless and cut it into about half-inch slices.

 And here is the thing, no water needed.
 No broth needed.
-Just stir the ingredients together and put a lid on it over a medium low heat.
+Just stir the ingredients together and put a lid on it over medium-low heat.
 The moisture that will come from veggies and the meat will be enough.
 Trust me.
 If you don't trust me, you can add a cup of water with no harm.

-Let it cook for 30-45 minutes stirring occasionally.
+Let the Hoosier Stew cook for 30-45 minutes stirring occasionally.
 The done signal is all dependent on the potatoes.
 When the potatoes are soft to the pressure of a fork, you are good to go.
 However, I turned off the heat and let the pot sit until we were ready to eat, and it was just fine waiting for 20 minutes.

 - 1 large onion thinly sliced

-- 2 pounds of smoked sausage, cut in half inch pieces
+- 2 pounds smoked sausage cut in half inch pieces

 - Place the butter, onions and garlic in the bottom of a large stock pot on the stove and let saute for 20 minutes till onions are caramilzed, a light brown. *This process can be sped up by adding water after the onions start to turn brown and the bottom of the pot starts to caramelize.
 I use ½ cup of water and cook it all off.